wmde/wikibase-release-pipeline/docs/multi-platform-build-notes.md

 ## Current testing

-A build of all images to multi-platform using QEMU on an Herzner VPS (AMD64, 8 VCPU, 16 GB) running 7 self-hosted GitHub Action runners (only because of the current Phabricator repo locked-out due to rate limiting): https://github.com/wmde/wikibase-release-pipeline/actions/runs/10318403871.
-Completed successfully and tested for Wikibase (pulled and ran localy both for a AMD an ARM environment.
-I got the approprate build in each environment, and they both ran as expected.
-The total build time for all images building in parallel was about 57 Mins.
-In my estimate based on the performance of the less complex multi-platform builds (ElasticSearch, WDQS-Proxy) which don't have any compilation, I think this will be about 10+ mins faster in total using the standard AMD64 GitHub Action runners and QEMU.
-In conclusion, we may be already ready to turn on multi-platform builds once we agree to a testing strategy.

-*To try to build multi-platform just add `--platform linux/amd64,linux/arm64` to the arguments for `nx build` locally or in `.github/_build_test.yml` if trying on CI.
-The builder and QEMU setup is already there in the GitHub actions world.*
+To try to build multi-platform just add `--platform linux/amd64,linux/arm64` to the arguments for `nx build` locally or in `.github/_build_test.yml` if trying on CI.
+The builder and QEMU setup is already there in the GitHub actions world.
+An example of successful multi-platform build is here, it completed including a AMD64 test run in a total of 42 mins: https://github.com/wmde/wikibase-release-pipeline/actions/runs/10443948331

+Assuming we find that result acceptable, then we can use our current GitHub Actions runner to achieve multi-platform builds, however our tests currently only run against the AMD64 image.
+If we want to run the full test suite also against the ARM64 builds I suspect that the GitHub Actions runner will be forbiddingly slow running the AMD64 images for that test run.

+---

+OLDER NOTES FOLLOW:

 ## Setting up the multi platform builders and building (WIP)